kotlitecture/template-multiplatform-compose/processor/src/main/resources/kotli/template/multiplatform/compose/userflow/theme/save/usage.md

 Component package: `app.ui.theme`

-The current theme state is managed by an instance of `shared.core.theme.ThemeState`.
+The current theme state is managed by an instance of `shared.presentation.theme.ThemeState`.
 This class provides a `configStore` property representing the currently selected theme configuration.

 The feature utilizes `AppThemeProvider` to control the value of this property:
 - Persist its state whenever it changes.